jarno-r/opentx/README.md

 ## OpenTX 2.3 fork for various fixes for Turnigy 9XR Pro

+**NOTE:** There's active development on this branch and it shouldn't be used.

 ### Fixed issues

 * 4-in-1 multimodule menu not working. [#8946](https://github.com/opentx/opentx/pull/8946)